balzac-lang/balzac-doc/source/nutshell.rst

 For instance, let us paste transaction ``T`` into the editor and then let us add command :balzac:`eval T` to it.
-Now, if we hit the button [Compile], the web editor shows in the output box the transaction ``T``  in  Bitcoin (testnet) serialization format.
+Now, if we hit the button *Evaluate*, the web editor shows in the output box the transaction ``T``  in Bitcoin (testnet) serialization format.

 .. figure:: _static/img/compiling_t.png
     :scale: 75 %
     :class: img-border
     :align: center

 The serialized transaction can be sent to the Bitcoin network using the Bitcoin client command ``bitcoin-cli sendrawtransaction``.
 However, in order to be published, ``T`` must redeem a real transaction on the blockchain.
 In |langname|, it is possible to define a transaction using its hex format, for example: